num-codex/num-knoten/README.md

 | i2b2 Web UI | <https://localhost/i2b2>         | miracum      | demouser         |
 | FHIR Server | <https://localhost/fhir>         | -            | -                |

-For the URLs above substitude "localhost" with your server ip or domain accordingly The nginx Setup protects the node with basic auth.
-This has to be configured and users created accordingly (see Setup nginx below)
+For the URLs above, substitude "localhost" with your server ip or domain accordingly.
+The nginx setup protects the node with HTTP basic auth.
+This has to be configured and users need to be created accordingly (see Setup nginx below).

 ## Setup nginx